mr-narender/python-in-python/README.md

 ### Content

+#### Import
+-   pygame -  a set of Python modules designed for writing video games.
+Pygame adds functionality on top of the excellent SDL library.
+This allows you to create fully featured games and multimedia programs in the python language. [(pygame.org)](https://www.pygame.org/wiki/about)

 - All content was written by the developer.

 ### Digital Artwork

-- The images used for the hand gestures were sourced from the World Rock Paper Scissors Association [(WRPSA)](https://wrpsa.com/the-official-rules-of-rock-paper-scissors)
+- The images used for the hand gestures were sourced from the World Rock Paper Scissors Association [(WRPSA)](https://wrpsa.com/the-official-rules-of-python-in-python)

 ### Mentions